saidvandeklundert/notes/concurrency.md

 - 150ms     ping US from Europe     15 million kilometer ( 10% between earth and the sun)

 Alternatively:

-1 instruction is 1 second
+- 1 instruction is 1 second
-reference memory is 2 hours and 47 minutes disk seek is 6 years and 4 months disk seek and read 1MB is 8 years and 11 months ping US is 475 years
+- reference memory is 2 hours and 47 minutes
+- disk seek is 6 years and 4 months
+- disk seek and read 1MB is 8 years and 11 months
+- ping US is 475 years

 All the previous numbers are to convey the following: most likely your program is IO-bound and not CPU bound.
 Just the amount of time to talk to peripherals gives you IO constraints.

+### Concurrency components

+Oftentimes, the following concurrency components are identified:
+- producer: part that produces data
+- workder: component that does the work
+- consumer: component that consumes data

+### Challenges that come with concurrency

+When you are trying to implement concurrency, the following topics require some thought:
+- memory allocation
+- scheduling
+- throughput
+- distribution
+- deadlocks
+- execution coordination
+- resource starvation

+### GIL: Global Interpreter lock

+A Mutex that ensures only one thread controls that interpreter at a time.
+This is severely limiting to muti-threaded applications.
+It does prevent race conditions with memory and reference allocations without the programmer having to put a mutex (mutual exclusion) in place everywhere.
 ## Multithreading

 Multithreading can offer performance improvements for I/O intensive workloads.
 For instance, if some I/O has high latency (like reaching out to network devices), the more beneficial it is for the CPU to do something else in the mean time.